Diego-Juv/Training-Progress-Dashboard/SQL Structure.md

   - Utilizes the `LAG` window function to retrieve the previous year's `Completados` and `Total` values (based on `año_ingreso`) for each `departamento` and `direccion` combination.
   - Orders the final output by `departamento`, `direccion`, and `año_ingreso` for clear analysis.

----

-## 🚀 Overall Purpose

-The overall objective of this code and its supporting tables is to:

-- **Determine First Completions:**
-  Identify the first instance of course completion for each employee-course pair.

-- **Create a Comprehensive Dataset:**
-  Generate a complete list of all possible employee-course combinations, indicating course completion status (1 for completed, 0 for pending).

-- **Aggregate and Analyze Data:**
-  Group the data by relevant organizational dimensions (department, address, year of entry) to calculate key performance metrics.